mthl/guix-artwork/website/posts/guile-3.md

 easy by the fact that both the package definitions and the staged code that depends on those packages live in the same repository.

-# Long live, Guile 3!
+# Long live Guile 3!

 Migrating Guix to Guile 3 is a bit of work because of the many ways Guix interacts with Guile and because of the sheer size of the code base.